shopware5/devdocs/source/developers-guide/plugin-quick-start/index.md

 Shopware makes use of the [MVC design pattern](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
 For this reason, the representational aspect of the application (view), the controlling and user input (controller) as well as the data layer and business logic (model) are decoupled throughout the application.

 ### View
 Shopware uses [Smarty](http://en.wikipedia.org/wiki/Smarty) as template engine.
 When using the new responsive template base, you will find all templates in `themes`.
-The old SW4 template can still be found in `templates`.
+The old Shopware 4 template can still be found in `templates`.

 ### Model
 [Doctrine](http://en.wikipedia.org/wiki/Doctrine_(PHP)) is used as ORM and database abstraction layer.
-You will find the various doctrine models in `engine/Shopware/Models`.
-The models are grouped by domain, so you will find article related models in the `Article` folder, customer related models in the `Customer` folder and so one.
-The business logic of shopware can be found in `Core`, `Components` or `Bundle` - depending how tight the service in question is coupled to shopware itself.
+You will find the various Doctrine models in `engine/Shopware/Models`.
+The models are grouped by domain, so you will find article related models in the `Article` folder, customer related models in the `Customer` folder and so on.
+The business logic of Shopware can be found in `Core`, `Components` or `Bundle` - depending how tight the service in question is coupled to Shopware itself.

 ### Controller
-Controllers takes care of user input of any kind, will process the input in the model and respond with an answer which is usually generated by the template.
+Controllers takes care of user input of any kind, process the input in the model and respond with an answer which is usually generated by the template.

-Shopware holds controllers in `engine/Shopware/Controllers` and separates them by `module` which can be one of
+Shopware's controllers can be found in `engine/Shopware/Controllers` and are separated by `module`, which can be one of the following:

  * frontend (default)
  * widgets (for our ESI system)
- * backend (for the shopware administrative panel)
+ * backend (for the Shopware administrative panel)
  * api (for our REST API)

-In shopware any request, any URL a user enters, will hit a controller depending on the type of the request.
-Therefore three decisions are made:
+In Shopware, any request will hit a controller, depending on the type of the request.
+Therefore, three decisions are made:

  * which module is requested (default: frontend)
  * which controller is requested (default: Index)
  * which controller action should be called (default: index)

-If module, controller or action are not explicitly defined, shopware will fall back to the defaults mentioned above.
+If module, controller or action are not explicitly defined, Shopware will fall back to the defaults mentioned above.
 For this reason, a call the the shop's root directory will be dispatched to the frontend module, index controller and index action.
 This is equivalent to the call to `http://my-shop.com/frontend/index/index`.
 In practice, however, these "technical" URLs are usually hidden by the SEO engine.

-Inside a controller you have easy access to the `Request` and `Response` object as well as to the DI container, so you can call other components and services.
+Inside a controller you have easy access to the `Request` and `Response` object, as well as to the DI container, so you can call other components and services.

 ## Technologies
-Shopware as an open source shopping card uses many well known libraries.
-So we use symfony components like the dependency injection container, the console tools and some other and are http compliant to the symfony HTTP kernel.
+Shopware as an open source shopping system uses many well known libraries.
+We use Symfony components like the dependency injection container, the console tools and some other and are HTTP compliant with the Symfony HTTP kernel.
-Also well known libraries like Guzzle http client, doctrine, smarty, monolog and phpunit are included, so that most developers should feel quite comfortable in regards to the used technologies.
+Other well known libraries are also used and included in Shopware, like Guzzle HTTP client, Doctrine, Smarty, Monolog and Phpunit, so that most developers should feel quite comfortable regarding the used technologies.
-The actual HTTP stack of shopware is currently powered by Zend Framework which shopware uses with a thin layer called `Enlight` on top.
-As it is planned to move towards symfony step by step, Enlight might come in handy as a transitional framework by time.
+The actual HTTP stack of Shopware is currently powered by Zend Framework which Shopware uses with a thin layer called `Enlight` on top.
+As we plan to move towards Symfony step by step, Enlight might come in handy as a transitional framework.

 ## Hooking into the system
 Shopware uses plugins to extend the base systems.
 Changes in the core are never required and never recommended.
 Extensions of the core system can basically be separated into logical extensions, data extensions and template extensions.
 ## Logical extensions
 Shopware uses a extensive event system to allow you to hook into the system.
-Usually three type of events are separated:
+Events have one of three possible types:

  * global events
  * application events